 4.4 Adding the SDK library to your project

-The main library to connect to your spectrometer is in the RgbDriverKit.dll file.
+The library to connect to your spectrometer is in the RgbDriverKit.dll file.
 Please copy it to your main project folder.
-The Qmini device driver for Windows, which is installed during the installation of Waves, must also be present.
+The device driver for Windows must also be present.

 Visual Studio